Press "Enter" to skip to content

 According to Miller, years of experience in the Linux arena has taught Wind River that customers generally want free — meaning no cost or restrictions — access to software when they’re getting their feet wet, kicking the tires, and determining how it might suit their needs.

 “When they go to production, they often want a more formally supported version of the product, the way that companies do with Ubuntu Pro or RHEL,” he said.
 “That’s effectively what we’re offering here, except the notable difference is that we’re not restricting or controlling the open source community in any way.
-We feel, based on recent experiences with the CentOS issue and other things, that this is going to be welcomed by the community because it’s it’s a very open way of doing business.”
+We feel, based on recent experiences with the CentOS issue and other things, that this is going to be welcomed by the community because it’s a very open way of doing business.”

 Turning a still-under-development open source project into a community project is not without precedent.
 When CloudLinux created the RHEL clone AlmaLinux (also in response to the killing of CentOS), the company almost immediately established it as a community owned and operated distro.